Last updated: June 22, 2026

 | Digital Tool | Generally unregulated | Does the token perform a genuine function today? | Minimal federal costs |

 *Excludes attorney fees.
-These are filing, registration, and regulatory costs only -- the fixed costs that do not change regardless of who advises you.
+These are illustrative, approximate filing, registration, and regulatory costs only — the fixed costs that do not change regardless of who advises you.
+Specific figures vary by year, state, and the operative fee schedule.

 Digital Securities